-Emergency Medical Condition means a medical, mental health or substance use-related condition manifesting itself by acute symptoms of sufficient severity (including severe pain or emotional distress) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical, mental health or Substance Use Disorder treatment attention to result in:
+Emergency Medical Condition means a medical, mental health or substance use-related condition manifesting itself by acute symptoms of sufficient severity including, but not limited to, severe pain or emotional distress, such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical, mental health or Substance Use Disorder treatment attention to result in:

-- 1. A condition placing the physical or behavioral health of the Member, or, with respect to a pregnant Member, the health of the Member or the Member's unborn child in serious jeopardy; - 2.
-Serious impairment to bodily functions: - 3.
+- 1. A condition placing the physical or Behavioral Health of the Member, or, with respect to a pregnant Member, the health of the Member or the Member's unborn child in serious jeopardy; - 2.
+Serious impairment to bodily functions; - 3.
 Serious dysfunction of any bodily organ or part.